FOLD-R++: A Scalable Toolset for Automated Inductive Learning of Default Theories from Mixed Data

-In this section, we present our experiments on UCI standard benchmarks \cite{uci}.
-The XGBoost Classifier is popular classification model and used as a baseline in our experiment.
+In this section, we present our experiments on UCI standard benchmarks \cite{uci}.\footnote{The FOLD-R++ system is available at \url{https://github.com/hwd404/FOLD-R-PP.}} The XGBoost Classifier is a popular classification model and used as a baseline in our experiment.
 We used simple settings for XGBoost classifier without limiting its performance.
 However, XGBoost cannot deal with mixed type (numerical and categorical) of examples directly.
 One-hot encoding has been used for data preparation.
 We use precision, recall, accuracy, $F_1$ score, and execution time to compare the results.

-FOLD-R++ does not requires any encoding before training.
-The original FOLD-R system used the JPL library with Java implementation.
-We implemented FOLD-R++ only with Python.
-To make inferences using the generated rules, we developed a simple ASP interpreter for our application that is part of the FOLD-R++ system.
-Note that the generated programs are stratified and predicates contain only variables and constants, so implementing an interpreter for such a restricted class in Python is relatively easy.
-However, for obtaining the justification/proof tree, or for translating the ASP rules into equivalent English text, one must use the s(CASP) system.
+FOLD-R++ does not require any encoding before training.
+We implemented FOLD-R++ with Python (the original FOLD-R implementation is in Java).
+To make inferences using the generated rules, we developed a simple logic programming interpreter for our application that is part of the FOLD-R++ system.
+Note that the generated programs are stratified, so implementing an interpreter for such a restricted class in Python is relatively easy.
+However, for obtaining the justification/proof tree, or for translating the NLP rules into equivalent English text, one must use the s(CASP) system.

-As discussed earlier, the time complexity for computing information gain on a feature is significantly reduced in FOLD-R++ due to the use of prefix-sum.
-Therefore, we obtain a rather large improvements in efficiency.
-For the credit-a dataset with only 690 instances, the new FOLD-R++ algorithm is hundreds times faster than the original FOLD-R. All the learning experiments have been conducted on a desktop with Intel i5-10400 CPU @ 2.9GHz and 32 GB ram.
-To measure performance metrics, we conducted 10-fold cross-validation on each dataset and the average of accuracy, precision, recall, $F_1$ score and execution time have been presented.
-Table \ref{tbl:accuracies} reports the performance metrics and execution time on each dataset compared with the baseline model.
-The best performer is highlighted with boldface font.
+The time complexity for computing information gain on a feature is significantly reduced in FOLD-R++ due to the use of prefix-sum, resulting in rather large improvements in efficiency.
+For the credit-a dataset with only 690 instances, the new FOLD-R++ algorithm is a hundred times faster than the original FOLD-R. The hyper-parameter ratio is simply set as 0.5 for all the experiments.
+All the learning experiments have been conducted on a desktop with Intel i5-10400 CPU @ 2.9GHz and 32 GB ram.
+To measure performance metrics, we conducted 10-fold cross-validation on each dataset and the average of accuracy, precision, recall, $F_1$ score and execution time are presented (Table \ref{tbl:foldr}, Table \ref{tbl:ripper}, Table \ref{tbl:accuracies}).
+The best performer is highlighted in boldface.